ChemistryYear 11 - Module 1 a a 30 min

 Spot P Calculation

-• Rf = distance component ÷ distance solvent
+• Rf = distance component a distance solvent

 • Compare to reference standards: